tdwg/website/conferences/2024/registration/add-ons/index.md

 The SPNHC-TDWG 2024 Conference T-shirt has arrived!!!

 This year's shirt features the conference logo designed by Ms. Takako Tomozawa, from the NPO Osaka Natural History Center, and the SPNHC and TDWG logos.
+The conference logo incorporates an original illustration of the Iriomote cat by Prof. Mitsuru Moriguchi of Okinawa University.
 The shirts are:
 - Available on black and white
 - Short-sleeved without a pocket
 - Printed on one side only.